gristlabs/grist-help/help/examples/2023-07-proposals-contracts.md

 Next, we'll want to populate our proposal template with actual project data!
 Start creating a *Proposal Dashboard* by adding a new page to your document.
 Click the green 'Add New' button then 'Add Page'.

-Under 'Select Widget', select *Table* and under 'Select Data', select `Projects`.
+Under 'Select Widget', select 'Table' and under 'Select Data', select `Projects`.

 ![Add Project Table](/examples/images/2023-07-proposals-contracts/add-projects-table.png)

 You'll notice that having this information in a table view is a bit busy.
 A [Card widget](../widget-card.md) will help simplify our view.

 Add a new widget to the page by clicking the green 'Add New' button then 'Add widget to page'.
-Under 'Select Widget', select *Card* and under 'Select Data', select `Projects`.
+Under 'Select Widget', select 'Card' and under 'Select Data', select `Projects`.
 Under 'Select By', select `Projects` and add to page.

 ![Add Project Card](/examples/images/2023-07-proposals-contracts/add-projects-card.png)